Hunting the first Cosmic Giants: formation and detectability of Direct Collapse Black Holes around high-redshift quasars: Numerical setup

 \subsection{The N-body merger trees}

 Since we are interested in investigating the early build up of the high-redshift quasar population, in this work we reconstruct the hierarchical merger history of massive dark matter halo of $M_{\rm vir} \approx 3 \times 10^{12} \rm ~\msun$ at $z = 6$, taking advantage of detailed N-body simulations.
 The halo merger history has been derived from the cosmological zoom-in simulation by \citet{lupi2019} (hereafter \citetalias{lupi2019}).
 The simulation is based on the \textsc{gizmo} particle-based code \citep{hopkins2015} and covers a $75 ~h^{-1} ~\rm cMpc$ box.
 Constrained initial conditions are imposed with \textsc{music} \citep{MUSIC} starting from $z = 100$ to follow the assembly of a DM halo with the target mass within the simulated box.
 Recursive levels of refinement allowed to reach a maximum mass resolution of $m_{\rm DM} = 9.19 \times 10^4 ~\msun$ within a sphere of radius $2.5 ~\rm R_{vir}$ around the centre of the massive halo.
 While in \citetalias{lupi2019} the evolution of the baryonic component is followed using \textsc{gizmo}, which resolves in detail the gas and stellar dynamics, as well as the co-evolution of massive BHs with their host galaxies, resolution limits prevent a proper characterization of the very early phase of evolution of cosmic structures, in particular in the mini-halo regime ($T_{\rm vir} < 10^4 ~\rm K$).
 Therefore, in \citetalias{lupi2019} a standard seeding prescription is assumed, where a massive BH of $\Mbh = 10^6 ~\msun$ is formed in galaxies above a threshold $\Mstar > 10^8 ~\msun$.
 Here, instead, we adopt a different approach.
 Starting from the companion DM-only simulation employed in \citetalias{lupi2019}, we extract the merger tree of the final target halo using the \textsc{rockstar} halo finder \citep{Behroozi2013}.
-The high DM resolution allows us to reach the mass-scale of the first star-forming minihalos ($\Mhalo \sim 10^6 ~\msun$), each resolved with $\gtrsim 10$ particles.
+The high DM resolution allows us to reach the mass-scale of the first star-forming minihalos ($\Mhalo \sim 10^6 ~\msun$), each resolved with $\gtrsim 10$ particles \footnote{Although halos resolved with $\sim 10$ particles lie at the resolution limit, this choice is necessary to avoid missing potential star-forming minihalos at early epochs, which is crucial for characterizing subsequent DCBH formation.
+In practice, only a subset of these halos satisfies the star-formation criteria (see e.g. Fig.~\ref{fig:MapBHz7}), and results are marginally sensitive to this threshold, as star-forming halos are typically resolved with significantly more particles, particularly at later epochs.}.
 Building on this, we then follow the evolution of the baryonic component in all the progenitor halos using a tailored semi-analytical model for galaxy evolution, as described below.
 This approach ensures a more detailed characterization of the minihalo evolutionary phase and the formation of first BH \textit{seeds}, compared to the simplified treatment adopted in \citet{lupi2021}.